The situation is fluid in many countries, including here, so this budget Thailand travel article was update on October 8, 2021.

 Thailand is reopening for fully vaccinated international travellers without quarantine requirements starting from Phuket as the pilot destination from 1 July, followed by Surat Thani’s Ko Samui, Ko Phangan and Ko Tao from 15 July.

 For now, no quarantine if you arrive fully vaccinated and test negative if you head to the bubble regions they feel good about.
-Thailand has flip-flopped on this a couple times with news of spreading variants worsening the situation in countries like India, however, so check the news for the current rules before booking anything.
+Thailand has flip-flopped on this a couple times with news of spreading variants worsening the situation in countries like India, however, so check the news for the current rules directly at the source before booking anything.

-What has been left out of these announcements though is what can happen after that.
+What was left out of these early announcements though was what could happen after that.
 Will travelers be able to rent a car and go exploring?
 Can they hop a bus to Krabi and onward from Phuket?
 What about the thriving capital city and its business travelers?

-Phase 3: No Quarantine in 5 Provinces Starting in October
+Phase 3: No Quarantine in More Provinces Starting in November

-If you want to book a flight to Thailand with the assumption you can easily visit more than your arrival city, the best bet is to probably book one in October or later.
-At that point, you can visit any of the five pilot provinces without having to quarantine: Phuket, Phang Nga, Chiang Mai, Pattaya, or Krabi.
+If you want to book a flight to Thailand with the assumption you can easily visit more than your arrival city, the best bet is to probably book one in November or later.
+Before that, you can visit any of the pilot provinces without having to quarantine: Phuket, Krabi, Ko Samui, Ko Pha-ngan and Ko Tao.
+It’s going to go well beyond that after November 1 though and include Bangkok, Chiang Mai, Pattaya, Ayutthaya, and others.

 This is when I expect the digital nomads to return in force since they can arrive in Chiang Mai, get set up in an apartment, and use that as their base.
 There are plenty of internal flights from there, the internet is fast, and it’s a natural gathering place for those location-independent workers and online business owners who can be based anywhere.

-There’s still the question of whether you’ll be able to visit provinces that are not part of those five, like if you want to go explore Sukothai or Ayutthaya for some Siamese history, or head to southern Thailand.
-It would be logical to let visitors go where they want if they’re vaccinated since the local infection rate has been relatively low.
+There’s still not much detail about whether you’ll be able to freely visit provinces that are not part of the opening phases, like if you want to go explore Sukothai for some Siamese history, or head to southern Thailand.
+It would be logical to let visitors go where they want if they’re vaccinated since the local infection rate has been relatively low and I haven’t seen anything lately that indicated they are prohibiting that.

 Phase 4: Back to Normal for Budget Thailand Travel

-Regardless, at some point the country will open back up again, at least to the majority of travelers who have gotten their jabs, and by then we should be able to move freely about the country again.
+Regardless, at some point the whole country will open back up again, including overland crossings, at least to the majority of travelers who have gotten their jabs.
+By then we should be able to move freely about the country again and maybe even visit the neighbors.
 I’m guessing that will be Q1 or Q2 of 2022 since Thailand was one of the most popular countries in the world before the pandemic and Bangkok was the most-visited city.
 Tourism was a huge chunk of their economy.
 They used to get more than 10 million visitors per year in Phuket alone.
 Now they’re hoping to attract 100,000 in the third quarter.

 If you’re reading this months after I wrote it, the rules have probably changed (just as their visa rules seem to do every few months).
 Go to the Tourism Authority of Thailand site for the official word and check Bookaway.com for the current transportation options from point A to point B.